pivotal/docs-tap/supply-chain/platform-engineering/explanation/supply-chains.hbs.md

 > **A Note on this Beta:**
 >
-> * It's quite likely that Workload will be named something else by Tanzu Application Platform v1.9
+> * It's quite likely that Workload will be named something else in Tanzu Application Platform v1.9
 > * Additional support for overriding configuration within a SupplyChain will be released in 1.9, allowing Platform Engineers to configure values developers don't need to know about.

 ## SupplyChain describes a process with `stages`